embatbr/cassy_n_ribs/report.md

 ## Learning

-I used many sources (documentation, books and tutorials - Kiyu Gabriel's was specially useful) to understand how Cassandra works *under the hood* (needed before running any tests).
+I used many sources (docs, books and tutorials - Kiyu Gabriel's was specially useful) to understand how Cassandra works *under the hood* (needed before running any tests).
 Also, I had to learn how to used the [Python driver for Cassandra](https://github.com/datastax/python-driver) to connect with the database and [JMXTerm](http://wiki.cyclopsgroup.org/jmxterm/) to record the metrics during the stress test.

 ## Tools Used